 EU leaders are already saying that Russian President Vladimir Putin has had a hand in fomenting the crisis and should play a role in resolving it.
 And the United States is joining the EU in imposing new sanctions to punish individuals and companies involved in facilitating the movement of people to Belarus and towards the EU’s borders.

 Stuck in the middle and bearing the brunt of the political confrontation are asylum seekers and migrants from the Middle East, Afghanistan, and Africa: At least 12 people have died attempting to cross from Belarus into Poland since the furore began.

 Who is migrating?

 Iraqis – many from the Kurdistan region in the north – account for the majority of the people recorded by Frontex crossing the EU’s eastern border.
-Afghans and Syrians are the next largest nationalities, followed by people from the Republic of the Congo and Russia.
+Afghans and Syrians are the next largest nationalities, followed by people from the Congo-Brazzaville and Russia.

 During two weeks in the southeast of Lithuania close to the border with Belarus in August and September, The New Humanitarian met people from the Middle East and sub-Saharan Africa who were being held in abandoned buildings that had been repurposed into makeshift camps for asylum seekers and migrants.

 “We all took the same flight,” Dilbak, a 30-year-old member of the Yazidi ethnoreligious group from northern Iraq, told The New Humanitarian, gesturing towards the group of 20 other Yazidi women she was sitting with in an old school building turned camp.

 The women were survivors of the Yazidi genocide, carried out by the so-called Islamic State (IS) after it took control of much of northern Iraq in 2014.
 Thousands of Yazidis were killed or enslaved by IS.